Jacqueline

 Austin Furniture Restoration Services

 Location can also be nicely incorporated in contact information.
-Which brings us to #4…
+This brings us to #4…

 4. Post your contact info in highly visible spots.